 To pack in the veggies, choose broccoli or carrots to accompany your dinner.
 On the former, only go for low amounts (less than one quarter of a cup is considered low FODMAP), and interesting fact: the broccoli head is better than the stalk, as the latter contains more FODMAPS than the former.

-If neither broccoli or carrots interest you, you could try courgette, butternut squash, cucumber, aubergine, lettuce or red peppers.
+If neither broccoli or carrots interest you, you could try zucchini, butternut squash, cucumber, aubergine, lettuce, or red peppers.

 A variety of nuts and nut butters are perfectly acceptable on a low FODMAP diet, and they can provide you with protein, too.
 Hazelnuts, peanuts, and chestnuts all make the grade, as do brazil nuts, macadamia nuts, and walnuts.
 If seeds are more your snack of choice, there’s plenty on offer in this category too.
 Try chia, poppy, or pumpkin seeds, or opt for sunflower or sesame.